minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

   ```sh
   $ unattended-upgrade --debug --dry-run
   ```

 ### Install nyx

 [Nyx](https://github.com/torproject/nyx) is a command-line monitor for Tor.
-With this you can get detailed real-time information about your relay such as bandwidth usage, connections, logs, and much more.
+With this, you can get detailed real-time information about your relay such as bandwidth usage, connections, logs, and much more.

 * With user `"admin"`, install the package